 May 8, 2015

 A lot of conversations we have with J/70 owners boil down to two things: more speed and easier set-up.
 With that in mind, we collaborated on some keys to successful jib trim.
 Nick, with Quantum Sails Cleveland, crewed for the Helly Hansen Annapolis NOOD winner, USA 419.
 Following are eight tips that will help any team get more speed while streamlining set-up.
-As always, give us a call with any questions you have about your boat.

 1. Have marks on your sheets and deck for repeatable trim settings.
 This is crucial so that you can go back to where you were time and time again.